Startup Workshops Refine Your Ideas and Be Stimulated by Fellow Learners

 Free Startup Workshops

-You will probably not be as lucky as me, back in 1980, to find such an event, but now you have the advantage of finding many workshops for founders online.
+You will probably not be as lucky as I was, back in 1980, to find such an event, but now you have the advantage of finding many startup workshops for founders online.
 Many business schools and other universities offer free online programs for entrepreneurs.
 They are well worth your time, at least to find out what they cover and determine whether they meet your needs.

 Another source of free or low-cost startup workshops is your local Small Business Development Center (SBDC).
 They are sometimes sponsored by a university, community college or State.
 My nearest SBDC is sponsored by a Development Corporation.
 You can find yours most easily using a search by Zip Code at America’s SBDC.

-Probably the nearest equivalent to my best workshop are programs run by business accelerators.
-Like my VC run workshops, they are competitive to join.
+While there are fees for participation, the startup workshops run by business incubators and accelerators.
+Those run by incubators are generally easier to join, since like my VC run workshops, the ones run by accelerators are competitive to join.
 To be successful in the selection process, your new venture will be further down the trail than “I have this amazing idea for a new business.”
-To find an accelerator appropriate for you, visit the Venture Founders Directory of Incubators and Accelerators.
+To find an incubator or accelerator appropriate for you, visit the Venture Founders Business Incubator and Accelerator Directory—USA.